Here’s a look at the life of Grammy-winning singer Tony Bennett, famous for his signature song, “I Left My Heart in San Francisco.”

 Is an accomplished painter with artworks on permanent display at the Smithsonian in Washington, DC.

 His career is managed by his son, Danny, whom Bennett credits with stabilizing his finances and revitalizing his career.

 1949 - He performs with entertainer Pearl Bailey at a New York City club and is discovered by Bob Hope.
 Hope suggests that he adopt the stage name Tony Bennett.

-1963 - Wins Grammys for Record of the Year and Best Solo Vocal Performance, Male for song "I Left my Heart in San Francisco."
+1963 - Wins Grammys for Record of the Year and Best Solo Vocal Performance, Male for “I Left My Heart in San Francisco.”

 1986 - Bennett re-signs with Columbia Records and begins to revitalize his career.
 Throughout the 1980s and early 1990s, he finds a new audience of young people and appears on shows such as Late Night with David Letterman and The Simpsons.